 Commenting on the development, PPL board chair and Hiscox CEO Bronek Masojada asserted: “The investment by Lloyd’s is a tangible demonstration of their commitment to building on the success that PPL has achieved so far.

-“With over 70% of risks now being bound electronically, we clearly have critical mass, and this investment will be used to enhance and industrialise the platform we have today as well as building the next generation of PPL.”
+“With over 70% of risks now being bound electronically, we clearly have critical mass, and this investment will be used to enhance and industrialize the platform we have today as well as building the next generation of PPL.”

 Simon Matson, chief executive of Gallagher’s UK broking and underwriting business, pointed to the significance of making electronic placement the norm across the London market.

-“However we cannot overlook the importance of human discussion and specialist expert counsel which is vital for the complex risks underwritten at Lloyd’s and as such relationships between customers, brokers, and underwriters remain the backbone of the London insurance market.”
+“However, we cannot overlook the importance of human discussion and specialist expert counsel which is vital for the complex risks underwritten at Lloyd’s and as such relationships between customers, brokers, and underwriters remain the backbone of the London insurance market.”

 “Dealing with a claim efficiently and getting the client back to the position they were before an incident or event is ultimately the moment of truth for any insurance policy,” stressed Matson, “so anything that can be done in this space will have a big impact and reinforce the value of what we do as the client advocate.”

-According to Lloyd’s, it will prioritise three foundational initiatives this year aimed at creating the essential infrastructure and laying the groundwork for the Future at Lloyd’s ecosystem.
+According to Lloyd’s, it will prioritize three foundational initiatives this year aimed at creating the essential infrastructure and laying the groundwork for the Future at Lloyd’s ecosystem.
 These are data and technology architecture, modern syndication of risk, as well as middle- and back-office transformation.

 Welcome news but…